-With the COVID-19 pandemic dominating headlines worldwide, following the recommendations of health authorities is critically important.
+With COVID-19 still appearing on headlines worldwide, following the recommendations of health authorities is very important.
 While you are not likely to get the Coronavirus from a hot tub (unless you are tubbing with infected people), it seems rather timely to discuss hot tub decontamination.

 Turns out, lots of nasty microbes just love hot water, and they can cause big problems for hot tub users.
 Cryptosporidium (AKA Crypto), Legionella, and Pseudomonas are but just a few little gems you don’t want hiding in your tub.